Indian filter coffee

 Indian filter coffee is a coffee drink made by mixing hot milk and sugar with the infusion obtained by percolation brewing of finely ground coffee powder with chicory in a traditional Indian filter.
 It has been described as "hot, strong, sweet and topped with bubbly froth" and is known as filter kaapi in India.

 History

-Popular Indian lore says that on a pilgrimage to Mecca in the 16th century Baba Budan, a revered Sufi saint from Karnataka state, discovered the wonders of coffee.
-Eager to grow coffee at home, he smuggled seven coffee beans from the Yemeni port of Mocha in his garments.
-Returning home, he planted the beans on the slopes of the Chandragiri Hills in Chickmagaluru district, Mysore State (present-day Karnataka).
-This hill range was later named after him as the Baba Budan Hills.
-His tomb is near Chikmagalur.
+Until the 17th century, coffee was grown only in Arabia and exported in roasted or baked form.
+Taking raw coffee beans out of the country was prohibited to protect the Arabian coffee monopoly.
+According to a legend, Indian Sufi Baba Budan discovered coffee on a pilgrimage to Mecca.
+He smuggled seven raw coffee beans back to India and planted them in the hills of Chikmagalur in present-day Karnataka.The favorable conditions enabled the coffee plants to thrive in the hills, which were later named Baba Budangiri ('Baba Budan Hills').
+The British Indian government became very interested in the coffee, and established large plantations in Coorg (present-day Kodagu).
+Budan's original coffee plants are purported to be the ancestors of most of the world's coffee trees today.

 Ingredients

 Traditionally, Indian filter coffee is made with Plantation A washed arabica or Peaberry coffee beans.
 The beans are dark roasted, ground, and blended with chicory, with the coffee constituting 80-90% and the chicory 10-20% of the mixture.
 The chicory's slight bitterness contributes to the flavor of Indian filter coffee.

 Traditionally, jaggery or honey were used as sweeteners, but white sugar has been used since the mid-1900s.